bbirky/PDXBlackJack/README.md

 ## Functionality

 When the user starts this application they are first going to have to sign into their profile or sign up for a new one.
-Once in they will be able to place a wager on their first hand.
-After that they can then press the 'Deal' button which will begin the hand.
-The user will receive two cards face up and the deal will receive two cards, one face up and the second face down.
-Next, a Player score and Dealer score will be displayed, seperately, on the screen.
-Now, if the user does not have a score of 21 on their first two cards they will have the option of pressing the 'Hit' button to receive another card, or 'Stand' to end their action and let the dealer start their turn.
-If the user receives a card and their score is above a 21 they will automatically lose the hand.
-Once both the user and dealer have finished acting their scores will be compared and the higher score, at 21 or below, will be the winner.
-The deck will be reshuffled, the scores reset and the user will be able to make another wager and play the next hand.
+Once in the game they will be able to play hands of Blackjack using API calls with Vue.js.
+Over time the user will be able to look at their profile for all the stats that are collected in the game.

 ## Data Model